 If there’s any demand, I’ll happily write an article with all my favorite keto recipes that I used during this Sweet Potato Diet review process.
 [Hint: comment below and ask!]

 There’s a lot I loved about this book.

 Firstly, it’s that I read it in one sitting.
 Which isn’t to say it’s a basic book.
 It’s not.
 It’s that I could get started right away with all the necessary information at my fingertips.
 Yes!
 Thank you.

 Next up?
-The tone of the book.
+The tone.
 I like to think of myself as an intelligent woman, yet I’ve read countless health and wellness books on similar subjects where I felt patronized, spoken down to, or like I was reading their “prove-it-to-the-world” manifesto that they’re King of the World.